leftthomas/SlowFast/README.md

-# MSTP
+# SlowFast

-A PyTorch implementation of MSTP based on CVPR 2022 paper [Map Sketch to Photo for Zero-Shot Sketch-Based Image Retrieval]().
+A PyTorch implementation of SlowFast based on CVPR 2022 paper [Map Sketch to Photo for Zero-Shot Sketch-Based Image Retrieval]().

 ![Network Architecture](result/structure.png)